bitcointranscripts/bitcointranscripts/scalingbitcoin/montreal-2015/security-of-diminishing-block-subsidy.md

 ---
 title: Security Of Diminishing Block Subsidy
 transcript_by: Bryan Bishop
-categories: ["conference"]
+categories: ['conference']
-tags: ["mining", "miners", "fees"]
+tags: ['mining', 'miners', 'fees']
-speakers: ["Miles Carlsten", "Harry Kalodner", "Arvind Narayanan"]
+speakers: ['Miles Carlsten', 'Harry Kalodner', 'Arvind Narayanan']
 ---

-Name: Miles Carlsten, Harry Kalodner & Arvind Narayanan
+# Security Of Diminishing Block Subsidy

 Miners no longer incentivized to mine all the time.
 The future of mining hardware.
 Impact on the bitcoin ecosystem.
 Implications and assumptions of the model.